JayTG/Azure-Administrator/README.md

 - Define all deployment and configuration steps in the template.
 You should have no manual steps for setting up your solution.
 - Run imperative commands to manage your resources, such as to start or stop an app or machine.
 - Arrange resources with the same lifecycle in a resource group.
 Use tags for all other organizing of resources.

+## Review Azure resource terminology

+- **resource** - A manageable item that is available through Azure.
+Some common resources are a virtual machine, storage account, web app, database, and virtual network, but there are many more.
+- **resource group** - A container that holds related resources for an Azure solution.
+The resource group can include all the resources for the solution, or only those resources that you want to manage as a group.
+You decide how you want to allocate resources to resource groups based on what makes the most sense for your organization.
+- **resource provider** - A service that supplies the resources you can deploy and manage through Resource Manager.
+Each resource provider offers operations for working with the resources that are deployed.
+Some common resource providers are Microsoft.Compute, which supplies the virtual machine resource, Microsoft.Storage, which supplies the storage account resource, and Microsoft.Web, which supplies resources related to web apps.
+- **template** - A JavaScript Object Notation (JSON) file that defines one or more resources to deploy to a resource group.
+It also defines the dependencies between the deployed resources.
+The template can be used to deploy the resources consistently and repeatedly.
+- **declarative syntax** - Syntax that lets you state "Here is what I intend to create" without having to write the sequence of programming commands to create it.
+The Resource Manager template is an example of declarative syntax.
+In the file, you define the properties for the infrastructure to deploy to Azure.

+## Resource providers
+Each resource provider offers a set of resources and operations for working with an Azure service.
+For example, if you want to store keys and secrets, you work with the Microsoft.KeyVault resource provider.
+This resource provider offers a resource type called vaults for creating the key vault.

+The name of a resource type is in the format: {resource-provider}/{resource-type}.
+For example, the key vault type is Microsoft.KeyVault/vaults.

+## Create resource groups
+Resources can be deployed to any new or existing resource group.
+Deployment of resources to a resource group becomes a job where you can track the template execution.
+If deployment fails, the output of the job can describe why the deployment failed.
+Whether the deployment is a single resource to a group or a template to a group, you can use the information to fix any errors and redeploy.
+Deployments are incremental; if a resource group contains two web apps and you decide to deploy a third, the existing web apps will not be removed.

+### Considerations

+Resource Groups are at their simplest a logical collection of resources.
+There are a couple of small rules for resource groups.

+- Resources can only exist in one resource group.
+- Resource Groups cannot be renamed.
+- Resource Groups can have resources of many different types (services).
+- Resource Groups can have resources from many different regions.

+## Creating resource groups
+There are some important factors to consider when defining your resource group:

+- All the resources in your group should share the same lifecycle.
+You deploy, update, and delete them together.
+If one resource, such as a database server, needs to exist on a different deployment cycle it should be in another resource group.
+- Each resource can only exist in one resource group.
+- You can add or remove a resource to a resource group at any time.
+- You can move a resource from one resource group to another group.
+- A resource group can contain resources that reside in different regions.
+- A resource group can be used to scope access control for administrative actions.
+- A resource can interact with resources in other resource groups.
+This interaction is common when the two resources are related but don't share the same lifecycle (for example, web apps connecting to a database).

+When creating a resource group, you need to provide a location for that resource group.
+You may be wondering, "Why does a resource group need a location?
+And, if the resources can have different locations than the resource group, why does the resource group location matter at all?"
+The resource group stores metadata about the resources.
+Therefore, when you specify a location for the resource group, you're specifying where that metadata is stored.
+For compliance reasons, you may need to ensure that your data is stored in a particular region.

+## Create Azure Resource Manager locks

+A common concern with resources provisioned in Azure is the ease with which they can be deleted.
+An over-zealous or careless administrator can accidentally erase months of work with a few steps.
+Resource Manager locks allow organizations to put a structure in place that prevents the accidental deletion of resources in Azure.

+- You can associate the lock with a subscription, resource group, or resource.
+- Locks are inherited by child resources.

+## Lock types

+- **Read-Only locks**, which prevent any changes to the resource.
+- **Delete locks**, which prevent deletion.

+## Reorganize Azure resources
+Sometimes you may need to move resources to either a new subscription or a new resource group in the same subscription.

+When moving resources, both the source group and the target group are locked during the operation.
+Write and delete operations are blocked on the resource groups until the move completes.
+This lock means you can't add, update, or delete resources in the resource groups.
+Locks don't mean the resources aren't available.
+For example, if you move a virtual machine to a new resource group, an application can still access the virtual machine.

+### Implementation
+To move resources, select the resource group containing those resources, and then select the Move button.
+Select the resources to move and the destination resource group.
+Acknowledge that you need to update scripts.s